 Who doesn’t love the triumph of announcing “It was Professor Plum… in the library… with the lead pipe!”
 The mystery game Clue has been a hit family game for decades, introducing generations to suspicious characters like Miss Scarlett and Colonel Mustard.
 Games like Clue are beloved by families, teaching kids and adults alike how to use logic to find the answer.
 In fact, Clue is so popular that it’s produced a number of spin-offs, including Harry Potter Clue, Star Wars Clue, and even an expanded Clue Master Detective edition that includes more than the usual suspects.

-If you’re on the hunt for more mystery games to expand your line-up, we’re on the case.
-We asked Underdog Games fans to spill the beans on their favorites, then searched high and low for more well-reviewed options for every age and interest.
-Some are games like Clue where each player attempts to solve the mystery, on their own or cooperatively.
+If you can't get enough mysteries on your game shelf, you're in luck.
+Our Underdog Games Advisors and fans have offered up these terrific games like Clue for all ages.
+In some, each player attempts to solve the mystery, on their own or cooperatively.
 Others are asymmetrical games, where one player is the criminal or even a traitor out to foil the rest.
 So grab your magnifying glass and put on your detective hat—it’s time to solve a mystery or two!

 We use Amazon affiliate links to recommend products we trust and love, so we might earn a small commission if you decide to purchase.
 However, we believe in giving back as a company, so we'll be donating these profits back to great nonprofits making a difference in the world.